perladvent/perldotcom/content/article/_pub_2001_09_04_tiedhash.md

 {
+   "draft" : null,
-   "title" : "Changing Hash Behaviour with tie", "tags" : [
+   "title" : "Changing Hash Behaviour with tie", "date" : "2001-09-04T00:00:00-08:00",
+   "slug" : "/pub/2001/09/04/tiedhash.html",
+   "categories" : "data",
+   "tags" : [
       "tied-hash-behaviour"
    ],
-   "slug" : "/pub/2001/09/04/tiedhash",
-   "date" : "2001-09-04T00:00:00-08:00",
-   "categories" : "data",
-   "thumbnail" : "/images/_pub_2001_09_04_tiedhash/111-hashtie.jpg",
-   "draft" : null,
+   "authors" : [
+      "dave-cross"
+   ],
    "image" : null,
    "description" : " Introduction In my experience, hashes are just about the most useful built-in datatype that Perl has.
 They are useful for so many things - from simple lookup tables to complex data structures.
-And, of course, most Perl Objects have...", "authors" : [
+And, of course, most Perl Objects have...", "thumbnail" : "/images/_pub_2001_09_04_tiedhash/111-hashtie.jpg" }
-      "dave-cross"
-   ]
-}